svtk/AtomicKotlinCourse/Introduction to Objects/Sets/Exercise 3/task.md

-## Sets (#1)
+## Sets (#3)

-We declared several categories of products that can be bought in a grocery store.
-Implement functions calculating what percentage of your list is in each category, including an "other" category for products that don't match any category.
+In the solution we've created three `Set`s (`meats`, `fruits`, `vegetables`) representing different categories of products in a grocery store.
+Write functions to calculate the percentage of your list in each category, including an "other" for products that don't match any category.